3 Phase to Single Phase Power Supply:

 02. SPD:

-The ability of an SPD to limit overvoltage in the electrical distribution network by diverting the surge current is the surge-protective component, the mechanical structure of the SPD, and the connection to the electrical distribution network.
+The ability of an SPD to limit overvoltage in the Electrical distribution network by diverting the surge current is the surge-protective component, the mechanical structure of the SPD, and the connection to the electrical distribution network.
 A surge protection device SPD is a component of an electrical installation protection system.
 This device is connected to the power supply in parallel with the load circuit it is intended to protect.
 It can be used at all levels of the Power Supply Network.
 It is widely used in overvoltage protection.

 03. RCBO:

-An RCBO protects electrical equipment against two types of faults; Residual current and over current.
-Residual current, or earth leakage as it is sometimes referred to, occurs when there is a break in the circuit which can be caused by faulty electrical wiring or if the wire is accidentally cut.
+An RCBO protects Electrical equipment against 2 types of faults.
+Residual current and over current.
+Residual current. or earth leakage as it is sometimes referred to, occurs when there is a break in the circuit which can be caused by faulty electrical wiring or if the wire is accidentally cut.
 When there is a break in the circuit which may be due to faulty electrical wiring or accidental cutting of the wire.
-To prevent the current from being redirected and causing an electric shock, the RCBO current breaker stops it.
+To prevent the current from being redirected and causing an electric shock. the RCBO current breaker stops it.

-04. SP MCB:
+04. DP MCB:

-DP MCB In Two Pole MCB, switching & protection is affected in phases and the neutral.
-A Double Pole or DP Switch is a Switch that Controls two Circuits at the same time.
+DP MCB In 2 Pole MCB, switching & protection is affected in phases and the neutral.
+A Double Pole or DP Switch is a Switch that Controls 2 Circuits at the same time.
 In terms of Residential Switching, this Normally means it Switches the live and Neutral at the same time.
-In Layperson Terms, Double Pole switches or DP Switches are Exclusively Designed to Control two Different Electrical Circuits at the same time, which allows the Appliances to Isolate in a safe and reliable manner.
-Fan or light Combinations and Medical Equipment are some of the many applications for DP Electrical Switches.
+In Layperson Terms, Double Pole switches or DP Switches are Exclusively Designed to Control 2 Different Electrical Circuits at the same time, which allows the Appliances to Isolate safely and reliably.
+Fan or light Combinations and Medical Equipment are some of the many applications for DP Electrical Switches and Electrical components.

 06. Single Phase Motor: